Planning Your Trip to Iceland

-Iceland in less than 3 days
+Iceland in Less Than 3 Days

-Iceland in 4 days
+Iceland in 4 Days

-With 4 days you have the opportunity to explore a little bit of Iceland beyond the heavily visited areas around Reykjavik.
-Head north to Snaefellsnes Peninsula to see a side of Iceland that most mainstream travelers tend to miss.
-Or, if you are into hiking you can head along the South coast and complete the epic Fimmvorduhals hike, which takes you over a glacier next to the infamous Eyjafjallajökull volcano into the dramatic Thorsmork Valley, where you can spend the night and explore its endless hiking trails the next day.
+With four days you have the opportunity to explore a little bit of Iceland beyond the heavily visited areas around Reykjavik.
+Head north to the Snaefellsnes Peninsula to see a side of Iceland that most mainstream travelers tend to miss.
+Or, if you are into hiking you can head along the south coast and complete the epic Fimmvorduhals hike, which takes you over a glacier next to the infamous Eyjafjallajökull volcano into the dramatic Thorsmork Valley, where you can spend the night and explore its endless hiking trails the next day.

-Iceland in 8 - 10 days
+Iceland in 10 Days or More

-If you have more time, a good starting point is the 2-week ring road itinerary which you combine with variations like this tour through the highlands.
+If you have more time, a good starting point is the two-week ring road itinerary which you combine with variations like this tour through the highlands.
 You can also consider multi-day hikes such as the Laugavegur Trail or a trek through Hornstrandir Nature Reserve.